 - Recraft learning outcomes that articulate their discipline’s contribution to sustainability at the U of U. See examples here.

-At the individual course level, faculty may submit their syllabi to the SEAC for review and inclusion in the ongoing list of SUSP (sustainability-partial) and SUSC (sustainability-complete) courses at the U. The syllabi will be reviewed through the Sustainability Course Attribute Form.
+At the individual course level, faculty may submit their syllabi to the SEAC for review and inclusion in the ongoing list of SUSL (sustainability-limited) and SUSC (sustainability-complete) courses at the U. More information here.

 Frequently Asked Questions